 Mr Markovic is expected to continue his predecessor's policy of moving towards further integration with the West, in particular Montenegro's accession to NATO and its membership of the European Union.

-Internet penetration has grown steeply and stands at around 64%.
+Internet penetration stands at around 74%.
 Facebook is the most popular social network.

 Some key dates in Montenegro's history: